Sdra-Awameh/HealNest/README.md

 ---

+## 💡 Problem Statement
+>In a veterinary clinic, daily operations involve recording animal data, monitoring vaccination schedules, tracking diets and vitamin intake, and managing the inventory of medical and nutritional supplies.
+In the absence of a structured digital system, clinics often rely on traditional methods such as paper records or Excel spreadsheets.
+This approach results in several challenges:

+>- Difficulty accessing animal records quickly
+>- Risk of missing important information (e.g., vaccination or examination dates)
+>- Increased staff workload due to manual documentation
+>- Inefficient tracking of inventory usage, causing unexpected shortages of essential supplies

+>In a fast-paced and multitasking environment like a veterinary clinic, these issues can significantly reduce operational efficiency and may even result in compromised animal care.
+Furthermore, the lack of digital organization weakens internal workflows and coordination among staff members.

+---

  ## 👥 Team Members

 Each team member contributed to different aspects of the project, ensuring a well-rounded and structured development process.